cybertraining-dsc/fa20-523-314/project/project.md

 ## 1. Introduction

-Most of the houses in USA are equipped with lightings and refrigerators using electricity.
+Electricity is an inevitable part of our day-to-day life.
+The residential power sector consumes about one-fifth of the total energy in the U.S. economy[^1].
+Most of the appliances in a household uses electricity for its working.
+The usage of electricity in a residence depends on the standard of living of the country, weather conditions, family size, type of the residence etc.[^2].
+Most of the houses in USA are equipped with lightings and refrigerators using electric power.
 The usage of air conditioners is also increasing.
-From Figure 1, we can see that top three categories for energy consumption are air conditioning, space heating, water heating as of 2015.
+From Figure 1, we can see that the top three categories for energy consumption are air conditioning, space heating, water heating as of 2015.

 ![Figure 1](https://github.com/cybertraining-dsc/fa20-523-314/raw/main/project/images/chart.png)

-**Figure 1:** Residential electricity consumption by end use, 2015[^2].
+**Figure 1:** Residential electricity consumption by end use, 2015[^3].

-## 2. Planning

-We will be using python to develop the model.
-Since the expected outputs are real numbers(power consumption in kWh) we might be using linear regression or similar ones.
-We will try using gradient descent for optimization.
-Since the weather data has 19 features we might use feature selection methods to select best features that increase the accuracy of the model.
-The data spread across two files will have to be merged according to date.
-For that the StartDate feature will have to be first split to date and time.
-Then the two datasets will have to be merged according to the date only.
-From the initial inspection of the data, the date feature of datasets have some date format issues which will have to be resolved before starting cleaning.

-In this project we will be planning the following steps:

-1. Analyze and clean the data
-2. Visualize the data- study the relationships between features etc.
-3. Plan one or two algorithms that can be used to model
-4. Optimize or feature selection of features
-5. Calculate accuracy of each model
-6. Conclusion on which algorithm will be best suited to use and the reason for it.
+Climate change is one of the biggest challenges in our current time.
+As a result, temperatures are rising.
+Therefore, in order to analyze energy consumption, understanding weather variations are critical[^4].
+As the temperature rises, use of air conditioners are also rising.
+As shown in Figure 1, air conditioning is the primary source of power consumer in households.
+Weather change has also resulted in drop of temperatures and variation in humidity.
+These results in secondary power consumers.

+Our world is currently facing an epidemic.
+Most of the countries had months of lockdown periods.
+During lockdown period the energy consumption of residences spiked.

+Most of the electric service providers like duke, dominion provide customers their consumption data so that customers are aware of their usages.
+Some providers give predictions on their future usages so that they are prepared.

-## 3. Reason to choose this dataset
+## 2. Reason to choose this dataset

 This dataset is chosen because,

 1. There were datasets similar to this one.
-But this one has latest power usage data till August this year.
+But this one has latest power usage data till August 2020.
 2. It has marked covid lockdown, vacations, weekdays and weekends which is a challenge for prediction.

-## 4. Datasets
+## 3. Datasets

+This project is based on the dataset Residential Power Usage 3 years data in Kaggle datasets[^5].
+The dataset contains data of hourly power consumption of a 2 storied house in Houston, Texas from 01-06-2016 to August 2020.
+It includes data during the Covid-19 lockdown and are marked as well.
+We are planning to build a model to predict future usage from available data.

-Data is spread across two csv files[^1].
+Data is spread across two csv files.

 *	`power_usage_2016_to_2020.csv`